markstringer-dti/markstringer-dti.github.io/dti.md

 In improvisation, this is known as "Yes and."
 Accepting whatever your partner gives you and amplifying it.
 The opposite of "Yes and" is called blocking.

-So for example, if we go back to what will forever now be known as the "Cabbage scene." and get Person 1 to knock again on the imaginary door.
+So for example, if we go back to what will forever now be known as the "Cabbage scene," and get Person 1 to knock again on the imaginary door.
 Person 2 could respond to the "offer" (as it's called) of the cabbage with some kind of bizarre argument.

 Person 1: Hello!
 I've brought you a cabbage.